Daniel-Carapinha-Oliveira/exercise/README.md

         - caddy.env:
             - DOMAIN_NAME= your domain name.

-- Use the following command in CMD: **docker-compose build && docker-compose up -d**
+- Use the following command in CMD: **docker compose build && docker compose up -d**

 - Note: The app comes preloaded with sample data that you can use immediately after deployment.
 To load the fixtures, simply run the following command in the "exercise" docker container: